Sonicbasedrop/f1-the-memory-game/README.md

 #### Typography

-The headers on all pages throughout the Website are using the Monserrat font, while the main text is using the Poppins font.
-Sans-serif is the fallback font in case for any reason the font isn’t being imported into the site correctly.
+The font used throughout the game is the Roboto font, and Sans-serif is the fallback font in case for any reason the font isn’t being imported into the site correctly.

 #### Imagery
   * Imagery is important.
 Therefore, the images are chosen in order to catch the users’ attention and create an atmosphere of formula 1.